How To Make a Modern Metal Hoop Sunflower Wreath

 Again twist the two strands of wire together, this time around the metal hoop.

-the sunflower is attached onto the metal hoop with wire in two spots.
+The sunflower is attached onto the metal hoop with wire in two spots.
 It's removable to switch out the decor on the wreath form

 Twist the wire several times and then wrap the entire length of wire around the metal hoop.